AbdoolAK/GRN_reconstruction/README.md

 Network_distributional_analysis: This notebook utilizes whole data networks, although individual timepoint networks can also be used.
 The analysis quantifies metrics to measure GRN activity and ASD related network activity, identifies cell type-specific ASD related enrichment, and finally, performs GSEA on the ASD TF-gene subsets for the enriched cohort.

 Network_regression_analysis: This notebook makes use of the age delineated networks.
 The input should be a folder containing subdirectories for each timepoint, where each subdirectory contains cell-type specific GRNs.
 The notebook performs an OLS regression to delineate the effect of time on ASD related GRN activity.

+**Note: The notebooks can be downloaded if GitHub is unable to render them.**